-Matthew lives in Worcester with his wife Barbara and their two boys, Harrison, 16, and Anton, 12.
-He has been running his own business for the past twelve years, having previously worked at Kays.
+Matthew lives in Worcester with his wife Barbara and their two boys, Harrison, 18, and Anton, 15.
+He has been running his own business for the past fourteen years, having previously worked at Kays.
 He is currently a County Councillor representing the St. Stephen division.

-Matthew is a trustee of Worcester CAB and a trustee at the Worcester Arts Workshop.
+Matthew is a trustee of Worcester CAB and a trustee at Duckworth Worcestershire Trust.
 He is also a member of Transition Worcester, with a particular interest in reducing fuel poverty through better energy efficiency measures such as home insulation.

 For both economic and environmental reasons, we should support local businesses and local jobs, as well as using local resources as much as possible.
 Council decisions should be based on long-term thinking, rather than short-term political gain.